 - Take a sweater or a light jacket for the evenings in spring and autumn

-I hope that this post covered most of the frequently asked questions about visiting Cinque Terre.
-If you don’t find an answer to your question, however, please leave a comment below and I will try to help.
+I hope that this post covered most of your questions about visiting Cinque Terre.
+However, if you don’t find an answer to your question, please leave a comment below and I will try to help.